kikokhaledu/mock_api_test/README.md

 ## Usage

-When you send a POST request to the `/request-service` endpoint, you'll be prompted in the console to choose the response type (success, no peers error, or oracle issue error).
+When you send a POST request to the `/request-service` endpoint, the incoming data is validated against the defined Pydantic models to ensure it matches the expected format.
+If the incoming data is valid, you'll be prompted in the console to choose the response type (success, no peers error, or oracle issue error).
 The response will include a status code and a JSON object based on your choice.
+If the incoming POST data does not match the expected format, the function will return a 422 Unprocessable Entity status code, along with a JSON object containing detailed error messages for each invalid field.

 - Success: Returns status code 200 and a JSON object containing compute provider address, estimated price, signature, and oracle message.
 - No peers error: Returns status code 404 and a JSON object containing an error message.